 Amundsen’s disappearance was a national tragedy for Norway.
 The Krasin’s crewmembers recalled that as the icebreaker moved along the Norwegian shores local people kept shouting out to them: “Save our Amundsen.”
 Alas, in the small hours of September 1, a fishing boat called the Brodd picked up a pontoon from the Latham 47.
 The plane’s fuel tank was found sometime later.

-At home, Nobile received a cold welcome.
+At home the ruling party’s top brass received Nobile with no enthusiasm.
 He was rebuked for abandoning his comrades on the ice and for the disaster in general.
-Mussolini stripped him of his general’s rank.
+Nobile fell into disfavor and preferred to leave the Air Force.
 A year later, Nobile received an unexpected invitation from the Soviet authorities to head an experimental airship production plant.
 He accepted.
 Nobile came to the Soviet Union in the spring of 1932 together with a group of fellow engineers, one of whom was a member of his crew on the Italia, Felice Trojani.

 In the less than five years, Nobile spent in the Soviet Union he arranged for the production of and designed three airships that in some respects were replicas of the Italia.
 Later he would describe the time spent in the Soviet Union as the best years of his life.
-He led a wealthy and comfortable lifestyle.
-He built a small airship for himself to fly to work and back home.
 As for his favorite pet, Titina, who had scurvy in the Arctic, he took her to a dentist.
-The dog got gold teeth, and rumor has it, passing schoolboys found this very amusing and funny.
+Rumor has it, the dog got gold teeth.
+Passing schoolboys found this very amusing and funny.
+There were even some attempts to abduct the gold-toothed canine, some say.
 There were even some attempts to abduct the gold-toothed canine, some say.
 All this happened in the Dirizhablestroi (literally meaning Airship Building) neighborhood near Moscow.
 Today, this area is the town of Dolgoprudny.

 In 1936, Nobile returned to Italy, while some of his men remained in the Soviet Union.
 Over the next two years, some of them fell victim to the Great Purge, the campaign of terror that affected many participants in this saga.
 One in seven members of the Krasin’s crew was repressed and the chief of the expedition, Rudolf Samoilovich, shot.
 So was the DXer who picked up the Italia’s distress call, Nikolai Schmidt.